SuperOfficeDocs/superoffice-docs/docs/en/api/reference/soap/Services86/Ticket/index.md

 Handled by the <see cref="T:SuperOffice.Services86.ITicketAgent">SuperOffice.Services86.ITicketAgent</see> interface.

-Interface for the Ticket Agent
-Agent used for Ticket functions

 Download [WSDL file for Services86/Ticket](../Services86-Ticket.md) if you need to generate your own proxy code.